21 Enchanting Things to Do in Rovaniemi in Winter (2026 Update)

 This unique phenomenon occurs when a combination of conditions align, which is most likely in late December and early January (sometimes extending into February, though climate change has been shortening this window).
 Frigid temperatures and heavy snowfall create layers of snow that cling to the pine trees, giving them a whimsical, popcorn-like appearance.

 However, these enchanting trees are fragile, with warmer temperatures or strong winds stripping away their snowy coats and leaving them looking like ordinary trees once again.
-Sadly, last January’s unseasonably warm weather and gusty winds cut the season short, so I haven’t had the chance to see the “popcorn trees” in person yet.
-But friends living in Arctic Finland swear it’s a magical experience, and I can’t wait to return for it someday.

 If you’ve rented a car, Riisitunturi is easy enough to reach on your own—just make sure you’re confident driving in icy winter conditions.
 If not, I’d highly recommend joining a guided tour, like this one, which lets you enjoy the scenery stress-free while someone else handles the tricky roads.
+This is the same company I went with to Korouoma Canyon, so I feel confident recommending them for this tour as well.

-Go downhill skiing at Ounasvaara.
+Go downhill skiing at Ounasvaara

-Lift tickets are approximately €42.50 per adult for a day pass or €31 for a 2-hour night skiing pass, but there are other options: you can check more pricing details here.
+For the 2025-2026 winter season, lift tickets are €49 per adult for a day pass or €34.50 for a 3-hour pass, but there are other options: you can check more pricing details here.
+Note that equipment is not included in the price; renting a ski or snowboard for the day costs an additional €49.

-Enjoy a snowmobile safari through the forests.
+Enjoy a snowmobile safari through the forests

 One of the most fun ways to experience the Finnish wilderness is on a snowmobile ride!